85ip9gh/cube-store-application/README.md

 - change the "age" of cube to a number in json file instead of string(was previously a number surrounded by double quotes)
     - I should really move these cubes to a NoSQL database like MongoDB to get some experience with that.
     - Also need to overhaul this backend and use MVC model with a controller and services
+- Deploy these UI changes to AWS
+- Remove left and rigth padding from the mat-toolbar element by changing styles.css
+    - learned something new today, the "!important" part lets this styling override any other styling declared elsewhere, like the base angular material css styles.
+The padding doesn't go away without the "!important" part
+    ```
+    .mat-toolbar {
+        padding-left: 0 !important;
+        padding-right: 0 !important;
+    }
+    ```

 ## 2024/02/17
 - got the website to be mobile responsive.
 It's a bit janky but still pretty good, all things considered.
 I need to fix the price sorting so that it gives an error when the max price is less than the min price